Table of Contents

 Modern logistics companies: Partners for businesses

 As logistics companies have evolved, so have customers’ expectations and needs.
-Today’s direct-to-consumer (DTC) brands rely on tech-enabled 3PLs (or even a 4PL that manages the entire supply chain) to provide quick, reliable, and accurate ecommerce fulfillment and shipping solutions to compete online with established brands and marketplaces like Amazon and Walmart.
+Today’s direct-to-consumer (DTC) brands rely on tech-enabled 3PLs (or even a 4PL or lead logistics partner that manages the entire supply chain) to provide quick, reliable, and accurate ecommerce fulfillment and shipping solutions to compete online with established brands and marketplaces like Amazon and Walmart Marketplace.

 What makes a top logistics company?